ResEnv/chain-api/README.md

 Install puppet and the proper puppet modules with

     sudo apt-get install puppet
-    sudo puppet module install puppetlabs/postgresql -v3.2.0
+    (or on Arch use yaourt -S puppet) sudo puppet module install puppetlabs/postgresql -v3.2.0

+NOTE FOR ARCH:

+The puppet manifest doesn't work well on Arch, so just install the python packages with pip system packages with pacman that are listed in the manifest, and comment those stanzas out.
+I also had to set the ownership of /var/lib/postgres with:

+    sudo chown -R postgres:users /var/lib/postgres

+END OF ARCH-SPECIFIC NOTE

 Then set up the server with